CJGroup/langchain4kt/README.md

 You can implement the interface to develop an AI-agent, or something more.
 See into examples in the repository.

+Streaming version of the interfaces are also provided in `langchain4kt-streaming` module.

 Convenient tools are provided to build a context or a model with given context.